 Some things you can do that will set the stage for success are:

-Why are we having this meeting?
-What do we need to have accomplished when we are done?
-What are the key issues we should cover?
 Keep in mind that a strategy review meeting agenda may just look like a review of goals, measures, and initiatives, a validation of strategy, and a continuation of current strategic projects and direction.
-Every meeting does not have to include “bet the company” decisions.
+Every meeting does not have to include “bet the company” decisions

 This means once you’ve finished writing the report of your data analysis and created an agenda, you should send them to both leadership and participants immediately.
 The data should be presented with recommended decisions in advance of the meeting.
 If everyone comes to the meeting prepared, it will allow for a more efficient use of time.